 Every day we tell stories.
 When we’re recounting our Friday night adventures to a co-worker, or promising ourselves we’ll get to the housecleaning tomorrow, we’re telling stories.
 We use stories to make sense of the world around us, and to build relationships with each other.

 Researchers got creative.
 They went out into the community and interviewed elders about their day-to-day experience, and thus created a new type of historical record (and for historians, a new research methodology — anthropologists had long used such interviews in their research).
-They asked questions about growing up, going to school, getting a job, having children — all the typical usual milestones in life.
-They looked at interviewee’s personal photo albums, read their stash of old letters and newspaper clippings, and drank tea.
+They asked questions about growing up, going to school, getting a job, having children — the usual milestones in life.
+They looked at interviewees’ personal photo albums, read their stash of old letters and newspaper clippings, and drank tea.
 Lots of tea.

 The gay and women’s liberation movement underwent a similar process of radicalization, and use the same creative methods to write themselves into history.
 Groundbreaking American studies like Coming Out Under Fire: The History of Gay Men and Women in World War Two and Boots of Leather, Slippers of Gold: The History of a Lesbian Community hit the bookshelves and readers were exposed to a whole new way of thinking about the past.